karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/save.md

-LightUserDataService::save — In both cases, the database is updated accordingly.
+LightUserDataService::save — Saves the given meta array, and returns an array of information related to the saved file.